Coronavirus: redundancy advice

-- one week’s notice for each year if employed between 2 and 12 years
+- one week’s notice for each year if employed between 2 and 12 years; or

 Unless you are off work, you should receive your normal pay whilst working your notice period.
-ACAS have more detailed about notice periods and the pay you should receive.
+ACAS has more detailed information about notice periods and the pay you should receive.

 Check your contract and speak to your employer if you’re unsure what notice period you should receive.